 Copper is needed in the soil at 1.5 ppm minimum and over 4 ppm is excessive.

-Boron promotes maturity with increased set of flowers, fruit, yield and quality.
+Boron promotes maturity with increased set of flowers, fruit, seed, yield and quality.

 Boron is necessary for nitrogen conversion.
 Good boron levels make for good disease resistance